happyren/Reading-notes/InternetNotes.md

 > Subnet all 0s and all 1s: subnet all 0s are reserved for network, and all 1s are reserved for broadcasting, hence if three bits subnet, total subnet usable are 2^3-2 = 6.
 [Subnet all 0s and all 1s convention by CISCO](https://www.cisco.com/c/en/us/support/docs/ip/dynamic-address-allocation-resolution/13711-40.html)

+**CIDR(Classless InterDomain Routing)** uses IP address aggregation, it aggregate the IP address to a supernet, hence the intermediate routers do not need to know every detailed destinations.

 ## Transport Layer